 Mitchell, William "Billy" (1879 - 1936)

 "Billy" Mitchell served as a private in the 1st Wisconsin Volunteer Infantry, and became a 2nd Lt. in the U.S. Volunteer Signal Corps.
 Mitchell stayed in the army, and became famous and (reviled) for his efforts that proved the value of airpower in the mid-1920's.
 Later he worked to warn the country about the upcoming crisis in the Pacific with Japan, which came to pass a decade and a half later as World War Two (he had even predicted the attack on Pearl Harbor).
 His efforts did not, however, meet favor in the military.
 Mitchell, a brigadier general, was courtmartialed, and he resigned from the service.
-Later he was awarded the Medal of Honor.
+He was later awarded the Medal of Honor.

 Film star Tom Mix claimed to have seen action in Cuba and have been wounded.
 In fact, he served with Battery M of the 4th U.S. Artillery.
 He served in the U.S., in Delaware and Virginia.
 Reportedly, his military career ended with his desertion in 1901.
 During his film career, he made 93 feature films, begining in 1914 and ending with his death in a car accident on October 12, 1940.
 He is buried at Forest Lawn Memorial Park, Glendale, California.